 Sometimes you may want to paint smaller areas, (eg Spas, Swimming lines) and normal kit is too much material.
 With care smaller amounts can be mixed in a clean plastic container (2 Litre Ice Cream Container) in the same manner as described below.
-Weigh out (not by volume) in the ratio of 5 parts resin to 1 part hardener.
-E.g. 1 kg Resin, 200 gms Hardener.
-This will cover approx 5-6 sq M per coat.
-Use kitchen scales to weigh out.
-Mix well and let stand for 15 - 20 mins before use.
+Measure out (not by weight) in the ratio of 4 parts resin to 1-part hardener.
+E.g. 800 ml Polymer, 200 ml Hardener.
+This will cover approx. 4-5 sq M per coat.
+Mix well and use immediately.
 DO NOT guess by volume, but weigh out amounts.
-Incorrect ratios will result in brown staining or uncured EPOTEC.
+Incorrect ratios will result in brown staining or uncured V790.
 We also have available a touch up kit available which covers about 1.5 Sq M in ONE coat.